jonathanpaliza/gcloudProjects/deploy-KubernetesEngine/README.md

 The IP allocation policy block specifies the cluster and services IP range which will be use by cluster and services.
 This is derive from the secondary ip range of a subnetwork.

+# Important Notes

+Create a "service-accounts" directory and store the terraform service account